 Duplicate photos can happen for a variety of other reasons too, but what’s more important to know at this point is that you can quickly and easily remove photo duplicates with a few clicks of your mouse or track pad without having to spend seemingly endless hours sifting through your Photo Library to find them.

-Removing duplicate photos from your Photo Library
+How to delete duplicate pictures from your Photos Library

 Since you don’t want to spend hours looking through your potentially lengthy Photo Library all by yourself, you should call upon the help of a third-party app that is built to detect duplicate photos and help you get rid of them.
 One good example we found is Photos Duplicate Cleaner, which can be had from the Mac App Store absolutely free of cost.